ShiftedClock/MudBunCustomBrushExample/readme.md

 ﻿MudBun must be installed from the Package Manager for this repo to work.
+Currently this repo has only been tested with URP.

 You will get some errors saying "Unsafe code may only appear if compiling with /unsafe.
 Enable "Allow 'unsafe' code" in Player Settings to fix this error."